bruce-hill/tomo/docs/text.md

 ---

 ### `split_any`
-Splits the text into an array of substrings at one or more occurrences of a set of delimiter characters (grapheme clusters).
+Splits the text into a list of substrings at one or more occurrences of a set of delimiter characters (grapheme clusters).
 **Note:** to split based on an exact delimiter, use [`split()`](#split).